vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 ```
 Which returns the raw PyTree.
 If you are using a custom dataclass with objects
 that can't be serialised (such as a Flax train state where `apply_fn` and `tx`
-can't be serialised) you can pass an example PyTree to `item` in the `restore`
+can't be serialised) you can pass a dummy PyTree of the same structure as the
-call, to let Orbax know the structure you want.
+saved one using the `item` argument in the `restore` call, to let Orbax know
+the structure you want.

+> You can read more about restoring custom dataclasses [here in the Orbax documentation](https://flax.readthedocs.io/en/latest/guides/training_techniques/use_checkpointing.html#restore-with-custom-dataclasses)

 Manually saving checkpoints like this is a bit old-fashioned.
 Orbax has a bunch
 of automatic versioning and scheduling features built in, such as automatic